 Specifically, we tested how concentration of a plant hormone important for lateral growth impacts the axillary bud activation.

 The tested concentrations of the phytohormone differed in their impacts on the induction of the buds, with the moderate concentrations tested working the best.
 The plants recovered the best (rooting and growth, no callus) when no additional phytohormones were present in the regeneration medium.
-Even though 2 genotypes recovered poorer than the other 4, subsequent cycles of culture on the regeneration medium brought them back, which suggests a major misbalance of the phytohormones in vitro.
+Even though 2 genotypes recovered poorer than the rest, subsequent cycles of culture on the regeneration medium brought them back, which suggests a major misbalance of the phytohormones in vitro.

 This is first of the series of papers I'm engaged in, that include this exciting endangered species.